ipfs/ipfs-blog/src/_blog/a-guide-to-ipfs-connectivity-in-web-browsers.md

 You need a domain and SSL to use this kit with browser nodes.
 There are two options below: One will run certbot and automatically grab a certificate for the provided domain name.
 The other option won't handle SSL for you, and instead you'll have to reverse proxy port 9091 to 9090 (SSL), and port 4011 to 4430 (SSL).

 When you execute either commands, your IPFS node will also be set up for the first time giving you information such as its `PeerID` and circuit relay addresses.
-Take note of these — you'll want to edit them into the chat client so you can use your own node (see [WebRTC-Star Usage](#usage "WebRTC-Star Usage") and [p2p-circuit Usage](#usage-2) for usage examples, or edit `index.html` and change my node's multiaddresses out for your own).
+Take note of these — you'll want to edit them into the chat client so you can use your own node (see [WebRTC-Star#Usage](#usage) and [p2p-circuit Usage](#usage-2) for usage examples, or edit `index.html` and change my node's multiaddresses out for your own).

 ##### With certbot

-Ensure port 80 is open, follow the checklist below, and then run the following command:
+Ensure port 80 isn't being used, follow the checklist below, and then run the following command:

 ```bash
 docker run --mount source=ipfs_bundle,destination=/root -p 9091:9091 -p 4011:4011 -p 9090:9090 -p 4430:4430 -p 80:80 -it trdiscordian/ipfsbundle certbot DOMAIN.COM